 Existing Transportation System

 The Route 8 Expressway is the primary commuter route and provides a more direct connection for those traveling to Bridgeport and lower Fairfield County from the greater Waterbury area.
-The highway was established in the early 1920s as a state route, extending from the town of Stratford to the Massachusetts state line.
-Portions were rebuilt and converted to a limited access facility beginning in the early 1950s.
-Most of the sections through the lower Naugatuck Valley region were upgraded to an expressway by 1962.
-A major completion of the Route 8 Expressway occurred in the mid-1970s that extended the highway from Interstate 95 in Bridgeport into and through most of Trumbull.
+The highway was established in the early 1920’s as a state route extending from the town of Stratford to the Massachusetts state line.
+Portions of the expressway were rebuilt and converted into a limited access facility beginning in the early 1950’s.
+Most of the sections Route 8 through the lower Naugatuck Valley region were upgraded to an expressway by 1962.
+A major completion of the Route 8 Expressway occurred in the mid-1970’s that extended the highway from Interstate 95 in Bridgeport into and through most of Trumbull.
 All sections were finally upgraded in 1983, including the construction of a major interchange with the Merritt Parkway and four-lane expressway through Naugatuck State Forest area between Beacon Falls and Naugatuck.
 Because most sections were built prior to the establishment of interstate/expressway design standards, several interchange areas and mainline sections are considered functionally substandard, featuring short on- and off-ramps and non-full directional connections.
 These substandard interchanges are primarily located within the city centers of Shelton, Derby, Ansonia, Seymour and Naugatuck.

 Today, Route 8 is the major commuter option with daily traffic volumes typically in the 51,000-to-75,000 vehicles per day (vpd) range south of the Commodore Hull Bridge and between 45,000 and 55,000 vpd day north of Derby.
 The highest volumes are recorded at the Commodore Hull Bridge.
 About 83,700 vehicles cross the bridge between Derby and Shelton each day.